term7/term7-journal-mod/README.md

 Again, don't forget to change `your-username` and `your-mastodon-server` to the appropriate values!

-# AN IMPORTANT NOTICE ABOUT PRIVACY:
+# AN IMPORTANT NOTICE ABOUT PRIVACY

 This is a quote from Ghost's [privacy declaration](https://github.com/TryGhost/Ghost/blob/main/PRIVACY.md):

 <em>To easily load member functionality for membership features, Ghost leverages [UNPKG](https://unpkg.com) to provide a CDN for drop-in script known as Portal.
 If member signups are disabled, no CDN will be injected.</em>

-While this is true for the Portal, in order to serch posts, tags and authors, Ghost loads UNPKG nevertheless to provide search functionality on the page.
-We removed all elements and buttons in our theme that are related to search functionality because we hoped in consequence the CDN also won't be injected anymore.
+While this is true for the Portal, in order to search posts, tags and authors, Ghost loads UNPKG nevertheless to provide search functionality on the page.
+We removed all elements and buttons in our theme design that are related to search functionality because we hoped in consequence the CDN also won't be injected anymore.
 However, the CDN still is injected into our website.
 If you look at the page source, it looks like this (the data key always is an individual key for each website):

 ```